espruino/EspruinoDocs/Modules.md

 // prints 42
 ```

 **Note:**

 * Modules written to Espruino's flash memory can only have names that are a maximum of 8 characters long.
 * If you are adding a module using a Templated String (as in the example above) be aware that **escape characters inside strings need double-escaping** - eg. `"\n"` must become `"\\n"`.
 To avoid doing this manually you can use the [Espruino File Converter](https://www.espruino.com/File+Converter) page.
 * The Espruino Web IDE and Command-line tools will be unaware of extra modules in Storage.
 When uploading code they may attempt to find the module online and re-upload it, or complain that the module is not found.
 Make sure there isn't a module of the same name in http://www.espruino.com/modules/

-#### Load Module from NPM
+### from NPM

-Earlier there was a beta option in Web IDE to load modules from the NPM repository.
+There was a beta option in Web IDE to load modules from the NPM repository.
 After some testing it was removed (The vast majority of NPM modules are just too large to fit in a microcontroller with their dependencies).

+If you require NPM modules we'd recommend that you use a tree-shaking/bundling
+system like [`rollup`](https://rollupjs.org) to bundle your NPM modules into one
+file, and then use the [Espruino command-line tools](https://www.npmjs.com/package/espruino)
+to upload it.

-#### Load Module from local folder
+### from a local folder

-If you are using a local project folder, the Web IDE will automatically create an empty modules folder inside.
+If you set a project folder with `Web IDE -> Settings -> Project`, the Web IDE will automatically create an empty `modules` folder inside it.
 Put a module there and you can load it with ```require("myCustomModule");```.

 With default Web IDE configuration, it will look for modules following this order: